ypid/seafile-wiki/Configure-Seafile-to-use-LDAP.md

     PASSWORD = secret
     LOGIN_ATTR = userPrincipalName

 The `userPrincipalName` is an user attribute provided by AD.
 It's usually of the form `username@domain-name`, where `username` is Windows user login name.
 The the user can log in to seahub with `username@domain-name`, such as `poweruser@example.com`.
 Note that such login name is not actually an email address.
-So sending emails from seahub won't work with this setting.
+So sending emails notifications from Seahub won't work with this setting.

 ## Multiple base DN/Additional search filter